• Skip to primary navigation

 • Tweet

 Vegan gnocchi soup is loaded with vegetables and delicate potato gnocchi dumplings in a savory broth.
-This vegan gnocchi soup recipe is ready in under 25 minutes!
+This copycat Olive Garden vegan gnocchi soup recipe is ready in under 25 minutes!
 Yum!

 Vegan gnocchi soup recipe on the table

-Recently, my husband and I dined at our favorite Italian restaurant in town.
+My husband and I recently dined at our favorite Italian restaurant in town.
 They serve a fabulous vegan Minestrone and a salad I love, so we eat there often.
-On this particular visit, the gentleman beside me ordered a gnocchi soup that looked divine.
+On this particular visit, the gentleman beside me ordered a divine gnocchi soup.
 It was thick and creamy, with little gnocchi floating in the broth.
 So, of course, I searched the menu to check the ingredients.
-Although the soup wasn't vegan, I made my own version of vegan gnocchi soup.
+Although the soup wasn't vegan, I made my version of vegan gnocchi soup.
 I added some of my favorite veggies and a savory plant-based broth for my vegan gnocchi soup recipe.

 Jump to: